victorzhou2018/quad-sdk-wiki/Running-the-Robot.md

 - Run `roslaunch spirit_utils spirit.launch` to execute the planning stack, visualize the robot, and start recording (not implemented yet)
 - Run (TBD) to process the data logs and store them in (TBD)
 - (Optional) Upload the contents of (TBD) to Box

+Spirit Logger Package allows you to visualize the logged data from the robot (In .bag format) and save figures through a GUI.
+You need to first build the spirit software stack, which also installs the appropriate dependencies.
+Once finished run the following command to launch the  logger GUI.